orlikoski/CDQR/README.md

 ## DESCRIPTION

-This program uses [Plaso](https://github.com/log2timeline/plaso/wiki) and a streamlined list of parsers to quickly analyze a forenisic image file (dd, E01, .vmdk, etc) or group of forensic artifacts.
+This program uses [Plaso](https://github.com/log2timeline/plaso/wiki) and a streamlined list of its parsers to quickly analyze a forenisic image file (dd, E01, .vmdk, etc) or group of forensic artifacts.
 The results are output in either ElasticSearch, JSON (line delimited), or the following report files in CSV format:
 *  15 Reports for DATT:
       ```
       Login, Event Logs, File System, MFT, UsnJrnl, Internet History, Prefetch, Registry, Scheduled Tasks, Persistence, System Information, AntiVirus, Firewall, Mac, and Linux